 Lesley Bullock had volunteered for most of her life and was wondering what she could do when the coronavirus struck and lockdown began.

-She really wanted to help but her own medical condition meant she had to shield which ruled out shopping for neighbours, collecting prescriptions or anything that would mean leaving her home in Foxhole Road in Paignton.
+She really wanted to help, but her own medical condition meant that she had to shield which ruled out shopping for neighbours, collecting prescriptions or anything that would mean leaving her home in Foxhole Road in Paignton.

 Then she spotted some information from the Torbay Helpline about telephone befriending, and the penny clicked: “People say I can talk the hind legs off a donkey, so I signed up with our community builder Nina Cooper.”

 Not only can 57-year-old Lesley talk, but she is also good at it, so good that at the height of the crisis nine people were looking to forward to hearing from her – often the only other person they spoke to from week to week.

 As the lockdown has eased, Lesley is now down to seven, but one of those is three times a week and another four times a week and she spends at least 18 hours every week with the phone clamped to her ear.